 6. Ken Daneyko (Defenseman)

-5. John Maclean (Right Wing)
+5. John Maclean (Right-Wing)

 The Devils would trade Maclean to the San Jose Sharks in Dec.
 1997.
 He’d sign with the Rangers the following summer and had two productive seasons with them before hanging up the skates in 2002.
 He finished his career with 842 points in 1,194 games, with 701 of those points coming with the Devils.
 Maclean is still the franchise’s second all-time leading scorer behind Elias.

-4. Brendan Shanahan (Left Wing)
+4. Brendan Shanahan (Left-Wing)

 Shanahan would go on to have a Hall of Fame career after leaving the Devils.
 He was an eight-time NHL All-Star and won three Stanley Cups with the Detroit Red Wings.
 After sitting out the first half of 2008-09, he came to terms with the Devils on a one-year deal in what would be his final NHL season.
 He finished his career with 656 goals and 1,354 points in 1,524 games played and became a Hockey Hall of Fame inductee in 2013.
-He now has a front office role as the Toronto Maple Leafs’ president, a position he’s been in since 2014.
+He now has a front-office role as the Toronto Maple Leafs’ president, a position he’s been in since 2014.

 3. Patrik Elias (Forward)

 When you think of the Devils’ Stanley Cup teams, the first names that probably come to mind are Stevens, Niedermayer, and Brodeur.
-But don’t forget about Elias, who’s the Devils’ all-time leading scorer.
+But don’t forget about Patrik Elias, who’s the Devils’ all-time leading scorer.
 He was a second-round draft choice (51st overall) in 1994, and played his entire 20-year career with the club.

 Elias became a mainstay in the Devils’ lineup in 1997.
 He had a breakout season in 1999-00, with 72 points in 72 games played, and was a pivotal part of their run to the Stanley Cup that season.
-The following season was the best of his career, as he totaled 96 points in 82 games played, which is still the single-season record by a Devils player.
+The following campaign was the best of his career, as he totaled 96 points in 82 games played, which is still the single-season record by a Devils’ player.
 He’d add another Stanley Cup to his name in ’03, the last time he’d hoist the trophy.

 Even though Elias never earned another ring, he’d continue to carve his name among Devils’ greats.
-He became their all-time leading scorer in 2009 on the same night Brodeur broke Patrick Roy’s all-time win record.
+He became their all-time leading scorer in 2009 on the same night Brodeur broke Patrick Roy’s all-time wins record.
 He’d appear in one more Stanley Cup Final in 2012 and was one of the Devils’ leading scorers that season, with 78 points in 81 games played.
 He retired in 2016 with 1,025 points in 1,240 games played, the second-most points by a Czech-born player after Jaromir Jagr.
 The Devils retired his number on Feb.
 24, 2018, making him the first forward to have his number retired by the Devils.